TinkerEdgeR/ALPR/Flash_TinkerOS_UMS.md

-# Reflash Tinker OS via UMS mode
+# Flash Tinker OS via UMS mode
-The UMS mode (USB mass storage) enable user to mount Tinker Edge R as common usb storage, it bring convenience for reflashing new OS image cross PC or Mac with no device driver required.</br>
+The UMS mode (USB mass storage) enable user to mount Tinker Edge R as common usb storage, it bring convenience for flashing new OS image cross PC or Mac with no device driver required.</br>
 </br>
 Although OS installation on Tinker Edge R supports either SD card or eMMC, `eMMC is recommanded due to uncontrollable SD card qualities.`  There are two main steps making eMMC support UMS base OS.:
 >(1) Make a bootable SD card let Edge R can be initiated by UMS mode. </br>
->(2)Reflash same image again to eMMC.
+>(2) Flash same image again to eMMC.

 `NOTE: This procedure needs to execute once on each Tinker Edge R, as long as the image version still keeps in V1.0.13 or higher.
-Afterwards, you just flash an image following steps 3-5 to 3-9 with a USB Type-C connection.`
+Afterwards, Edge R eMMC natively support UMS mode, bootable SD card is not needed..`

 ##	Preparation